from 13 reviews

 Unlimited

 The Netravathi Peak Trek is a scenic and moderately challenging trek located in the Western Ghats of Karnataka, India.
-Named after the Netravathi River, which originates in this region, the trek offers a rich blend of lush greenery, shola forests, rolling grasslands, and panoramic views
+Named after the Netravathi River, which originates in this region, the trek offers a rich blend of lush greenery, shola forests, rolling grasslands, panoramic views and the Nethravathi peak stands tall, promising panoramic views and a rewarding climb.

 Registration with the forest department and obtaining a booking ID is mandatory for Nethravathi Trek.
 Please ensure you fill the Inquiry form and enquire with us or you can contact us on “8317391142” to confirm slot availability before making your booking.